Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-independent PEP formulation when all agents are equivalent

 \section{Agent-independent PEP formulation when all agents are equivalent}

 This section focuses on cases where all agents are equivalent. \begin{assumption}[Equivalent Agents] All the agents are equivalent in the Performance Estimation Problem applied to a distributed algorithm, in the sense of Definition \ref{def:equiva}.
-Therefore, there is only one equivalence class which is $\V$.
-In other words, this assumption means that all the agents can be permuted in a PEP solution without impacting its worst-case value and thus no agent plays a specific role in the algorithm or its performance evaluation. \end{assumption} This assumption is satisfied in many usual performance evaluation settings $\Setting_\N$, for which all agents play an identical role in the algorithm and its performance evaluation.
-Under Assumption \ref{ass:equiva}, the symmetrized solution from Proposition \ref{prop:sym_sol_2} only has a few different blocks that repeat. \begin{corollary}[Fully symmetric PEP solutions] When all the agents ($\N\ge 2$) are equivalent, see Assumption \ref{ass:equiva}, any PEP solution $(F,G)$ can be fully symmetrized, without impacting its worst-case value:
+Therefore, there is only one equivalence class which is $\V$. \end{assumption}

+In other words, this assumption means that all the agents can be permuted in a PEP solution without impacting its worst-case value and thus no agent plays a specific role in the algorithm or its performance evaluation.
+This assumption is satisfied in many usual performance evaluation settings $\Setting_\N$, for which all agents play an identical role in the algorithm and its performance evaluation.
+Under Assumption \ref{ass:equiva}, the symmetrized solution from Proposition \ref{prop:sym_sol_2} only has a few different blocks that repeat. \begin{corollary}[Fully symmetric PEP solutions] When all the agents ($\N\ge 2$) are equivalent, see Assumption \ref{ass:equiva}, any solution $(\f,G)$ of an agent-dependent (and LMI Gram-representable) PEP formulation for distributed optimization \eqref{eq:SDP_PEP} can be fully symmetrized, without impacting its worst-case value:

 \end{corollary} \begin{proof} The results follow from applying Proposition \ref{prop:sym_sol_2} with $\V$ as the only equivalence class.
-Since there is only one equivalence class of agents, the Gram matrix only has two types of blocks, as explained in Remark \ref{rem:blocks}. \end{proof}
+Since there is only one equivalence class of agents, the Gram matrix only has two types of blocks, as explained in Definition \ref{def:blocks}. \end{proof}

-We consider the agent-dependent PEP formulation from Section \ref{sec:agentPEP}, with a given class of averaging matrix, and we constrain its solution to be fully symmetric, as expressed in \eqref{eq:Fs} and \eqref{eq:Gs}, to obtain a compact PEP formulation with size independent of the number of agents.
-In a second time, we describe the implications of a fully symmetrized PEP solution on the worst-case local iterates and functions.
+In this section, we consider the agent-dependent PEP formulation from Section \ref{sec:agentPEP}, with a given class of averaging matrix, and we constrain its solution to be fully symmetric, as expressed in \eqref{eq:Fs} and \eqref{eq:Gs}.
+First, we explain how and when this leads to a compact PEP formulation with size independent of the number of agents.
+Secondly, we describe the implications of a fully symmetrized PEP solution on the worst-case local iterates and functions.